"It's been 3 years...." (9-1-39)

 As the news of fighting and of Hitler’s declaration reuniting Danzig with the Reich rang over Europe’s radios, the following estimate of the developments was given here:

-This warm and sunny day found the first contingent of 3 million children, mothers, expectant mothers, blind people and cripples starting to leave London and all key industrial and naval towns.
+This warm and sunny day found the first contingent of three million children, mothers, expectant mothers, blind people and cripples starting to leave London and all key industrial and naval towns.
 Nine main arteries leading out of London had been made one-way outward streets for evacuation by road of others who desired to seek safety from air bombs.

 But dramatic news from Berlin and Warsaw found Londoners oblivious, going cheerfully to work.